 The following table lists client-side properties.
-Set these properties for all clients, applications, and servers in your HBase cluster that use region replicas.
+Set these properties for all clients (applications) and servers (in your HBase cluster) that will use region replicas.

-Property Example value Description hbase.ipc.client. true Specifies whether to enable specificThreadForWriting interruption of RPC threads at

-Property Example value Description the client side.
+Property Example value Description hbase.ipc.client. specificThreadForWriting true Specifies whether to enable interruption of RPC threads at the client side.
 This is required for region replicas with fallback RPC's to secondary regions. hbase.client. primaryCallTimeout.get 10000 Specifies the timeout (in microseconds) before secondary fallback RPC's are submitted for get requests with Consistency.TIMELINE to the secondary replicas of the regions.
 The default value is 10ms.
 Setting this to a smaller value increases the number of RPC's, but lowers 99th-percentile latencies. hbase.client. primaryCallTimeout. multiget 10000 Specifies the timeout (in microseconds) before secondary fallback RPC's are submitted for multi-get requests (HTable.get(List <get>)) with Consistency.TIMELINE to the secondary replicas of the regions.
 The default value is 10ms.
-Setting this to a smaller value increases the number of RPC's, but lowers 99th-</get> hbase.client. primaryCallTimeout.scan 1000000 percentile latencies.
-Specifies the timeout (in microseconds) before secondary fallback RPC's are submitted for scan requests with Consistency.
+Setting this to a smaller value increases the number of RPC's, but lowers 99th-percentile latencies.</get> hbase.client. primaryCallTimeout.scan 1000000 Specifies the timeout (in microseconds) before secondary fallback RPC's are submitted for scan requests with Consistency.
 TIMELINE to the secondary replicas of the regions.
 The default value is 1 second.
-Setting this to a smaller value increases the number of RPC's, but lowers 99thhbase.meta.replicas.use true percentile latencies.
-Specifies whether to use META table replicas or not.
+Setting this to a smaller value increases the number of RPC's, but lowers 99th-percentile latencies. hbase.meta.replicas.use true Specifies whether to use META table replicas or not.
 The default value is false.